Meri-MG/Awesome-Books/README.md

 ## Steps to follow:

-- Choose the repository

 - Choose a folder in your local machine where you want this repository to be copied

-- Clone the repository to your locaL machine.
+- Clone this [repository](https://github.com/Meri-MG/Awesome-Books-jsObjects) to your locaL machine with `git clone` command.
 It should look similar to this git clone https://github.com/smithj/azure-docs.git Enter your github credentials if prompted.

+- On the command line, at the project's root, run 'npm install' to install app dependencies.

+- Next, run 'npm start' which will run the app in the development mode.

 - Open the index.html file with the browser of your preference.